-- Stage I starts with the robot inspection and poster session (RIPS).
-Participation in RIPS is mandatory. - Stage I features the following regular tests: - 1.
+- Stage I starts with the Robo-Zoo test, and the Basic Functionalities test (BF).
+Participation in these regular tests is mandatory. - Stage I features the following additional regular tests: - 1.
 Follow me - 2.
-Clean up - 3.
-Who is who - The open demonstration in Stage I is the open challenge.
-Participating in the open challenge requires participating in at least one regular test. - In addition to the regular tests, the technical challenge is conducted in Stage 1.
-Participating in the technical challenge requires participating in at least one regular test.
+Emergency Situation - The open demonstration in Stage I is the open challenge.
+Participating in the open challenge requires participating in at least one regular test and in the mandatory tests.